harvard-lil/website-static/app/_posts/2011-07-11-library-labthe-podcast-004-we-read-in-public.md

 [**Also in ogg**](http://librarylab.law.harvard.edu/blog/wp-content/uploads/podcast/2011-07-06_jarvis.ogg)

 Guarding patron privacy is kind of the default in the library business.
-When it comes to knowing who checked out what and when libraries usually prefer to flush the cache — except when it comes to collecting fines!
+When it comes to knowing who checked out what and when libraries usually prefer to flush the cache---except when it comes to collecting fines!

 ![](http://farm7.static.flickr.com/6015/5920281397_65ac967718_o.jpg)